-Prerequisite: Algebra II and Chemistry; GPA of 3.0 for Dual Enrollment Grade Levels: 11-12 Credits: 1 Science Credit; 8 College Credits
+Prerequisite: Algebra II or Algebra II Honors and Chemistry or Chemistry Honors; GPA of 3.0 for Dual Enrollment

+Credits: 1 Science Credit; 8 College Credits

 AP Chemistry is a second year chemistry course which is designed to be the equivalent of two semesters of college general chemistry and its laboratory (8 credit hours).
 Topics include matter, solutions, thermochemistry, reactions, kinetics, equilibrium, acid-base equilibrium, and electrochemistry.
 This course is very rigorous, requiring additional hours outside of class time for laboratory work, reading, and problem sets.
 Students should be motivated, independent, and responsible learners, and be prepared to take the AP exam in May.